rombrew/phobia/doc/InputPulseWidth.md

 	# reg ap.ppm_control_range[1] <maximal>

 Also select the safe range which means an area in which the motor can start.
 This is necessary to avoid an unexpected start.
-So to start the motor, you will need to apply a control that motor is not dangerous (low speed), and only then increase control signal.
+So to start the motor you will need to apply a control that motor is not dangerous (low speed) and only then increase control signal.

 	# reg ap.ppm_safe_range[0] <minimal>